notSoTechnical/RapsberryPiSetupMacTempSensor/README.md

 1. Insert the SD card
 2. Open/unzip the Raspbian with The Unarchiver; Choose the .img; erase and format the SD card with the .img
 3. Wait for approximately 5 minutes; eject the sd card when it's done
-4. Insert the sd card again; "boot" should be on the destop
+4. Insert the sd card again; "boot" should be on the desktop
 5. Open TextEdit and save the textfile's name as ssh; plain text: UTF-8; put the ssh file into the boot folder; eject boot/sd card
 6. Insert SD card into the Raspberry Pi; connect the ethernet cable to the pi; Power the Pi
 7. Open terminal; ping raspberrypi.local; ssh pi@raspberrypi.local or ssh pi@ip.local; password: raspberry